 Hailed by The New York Times as “the most powerful figure in China’s classical music scene,” the conductor and impresario Long Yu has devoted his illustrious career to steering China’s growing connection to classical music while familiarizing international audiences with the country’s most eminent musicians and composers.
 From north to south, Maestro Yu currently holds the top position in China’s three most prominent orchestras—Artistic Director of the China Philharmonic Orchestra in Beijing and Music Director of both the Shanghai and Guangzhou symphony orchestras—as well as Principal Guest Conductor of the Hong Kong Philharmonic Orchestra.
 He is co-director of Shanghai’s Music in the Summer Air festival and Chair of the Artistic Committee of the Beijing Music Festival, an annual autumn event that he founded in 1998 and served as Artistic Director until 2017.
 He is currently Vice President of the China Musicians Association and Chairman of its recently established League of China Orchestras.

-In the 2021-22 season, guest appearances bring Maestro Yu together with the Orchestre Philharmonique de Radio France and celebrated violinist Maxim Vengerov; New York Philharmonic and cellist Gautier Capuçon; Munich Philharmonic Orchestra; and Taiwan Philharmonic.
-At home, he performs with renowned pianists Jean-Yves Thibaudet and Kirill Gerstein, among many others.
-Before the start of the season, DG releases The Song of the Earth featuring Long Yu leading the Shanghai Symphony Orchestra and four vocalists.
+In the 2022-23 season, guest appearances bring Maestro Yu together with the New York Philharmonic and celebrated violinist Ning Feng; and to Paris with performances of Bizet’s classic opera Carmen.
+At home, he performs with renowned pianists Lang Lang and Haochen Zhang, and violinist Ning Feng, among many others.
+Last summer, Deutsche Grammophon released The Song of the Earth featuring Long Yu leading the Shanghai Symphony Orchestra and four vocalists – Michelle DeYoung, Brian Jagde, Liping Zhang, and Shenyang.
 The album features complementary works by Mahler and Chinese composer Xiaogang Ye inspired by the same centuries-old Chinese poetry, bridging the music of the East and the West.

 Under Maestro Yu’s baton, the China Philharmonic Orchestra became the first Chinese orchestra to perform at the Vatican’s Paul VI Auditorium, a concert attended by Pope Benedict XVI marking a giant step in bridging East and West.
 In 2014, Maestro Yu led the China Philharmonic in the first Chinese orchestral performance at the BBC Proms at London’s Royal Albert Hall, a concert viewed by millions of people across the United Kingdom.